 This article will help you read and understand your pathology report for chronic colitis.

-by Jason Wasserman MD PhD FRCPC, reviewed on September 1, 2020
+by Jason Wasserman MD PhD FRCPC, updated December 11, 2020

 The colon is a part of the gastrointestinal tract which also includes the mouth, esophagus, stomach, small bowel, and anus.
 The colon is a long hollow tube that starts at the small bowel and ends at the anal canal.
 The colon is divided into sections which include the cecum, ascending colon, transverse colon, descending colon, sigmoid colon, and rectum.
 The colon absorbs water from the food that we eat and to move waste out of the body.